azabelmena/zettelkasten/content/_index.md

 centralized repository where I can find definitions with relative ease.
-I say _I_ and not _we_ because first and foremost, this zettelkasten is for my own personal use for when I need quick access to definitions I need.
-Indeed, you'll find most of the definitions here line up with _my_ personal research interests and work.
+I say _I_ and not _we_ because first and foremost, this zettelkasten is for my own personal use for when I need quick access to definitions.
+You'll find most of the definitions here line up with _my_ personal research interests and work.
 However, this work is all in the public domain, and _anyone_ is free to access it; just keep in mind it is not necessarily what you _need_.